 The membership information on this website is subject to change without notice.
 Every attempt has been made to present accurate information about membership and membership categories, but all memberships, criteria, and category assignments are made or approved at the discretion of the MWA National Board.
 Our membership term is July 1st through June 30th.
 Dues are currently $115/per term.
 Everyone pays full dues when they join, regardless of membership category or time of the year.
 If you join MWA during January-March, your dues will be pro-rated upon renewal.
 If you join during April-June, you will automatically be paid through the next term.

-There are four categories of membership:
+There are five categories of membership:

 - Active membership is open to professional writers in the crime/mystery/suspense field whose work has been published or produced in the U.S., who reside in the U.S., and who meet specific criteria set by the Board for this category.
 Currently, some of those criteria are: